anjandebnath/javacertification/README.md

             return 5;
         });

+- **If an enum contains attributes and methods, their definition must always come after the list of constants in the enum and the list of constants must be terminated by a semicolon.**

 - **Method reference in lambda expression**
 There are four types of method references (assuming a class named Person with **getName()** method and a value named **p of that type**)